avigad/arwm/isabelle_experiments/mutilated_notes.md

 ```
 Here, Sledgehammer was great.
 All five provers told me right away that `bij_betw_same_card` would solve it using the previous fact.

-Slegehammer didn't get the next two claims in the template:
+Sledgehammer didn't get the next two claims in the template:
 ```
   `(0, 0) ∈ chessboard ∩ white` and `(7, 7) ∈ chessboard ∩ white`
 ```